Who we are

 National Executive Members 2015 - 2017

 Governance for the organisation is provided by a seven member elected National Executive of Society members.
 The current National Executive members are all registered and practising pharmacists.
-The Rules of the Society also makes provision for one co-opted member drawn from New Zealand Hospital Pharmacists’ Association Inc (NZHPA), to attend all National Executive meetings.
+The Rules of the Society also makes provision for co-opted members drawn from other organisations, currently there are three, one from New Zealand Hospital Pharmacists’ Association Inc (NZHPA), one an Early Career Pharmacist and another from the Medical profession, these nominated co-opted members attend all National Executive meetings.

 Graeme is the owner of a community pharmacy in Rangiora and also works part time as the General Manager of the Canterbury Community Pharmacy Group.

 He has previously been Deputy Chair of both NZCP and Unichem/Pharmacybrands.
 Graeme has a keen interest in the integration of pharmacy into the primary care health team so that the cognitive skills of pharmacists are both recognised and utilised.
 This is a major focus of his role with the Canterbury Community Pharmacy Group.
 Graeme is accredited for and provides Medicines Use Reviews, Smoking Cessation, Trimethoprim, Immunisation and Emergency Hormonal contraception.

 Ian McMichael JP DipPharm FPS RegPharmNZ MRPharmS